 Studies carried out by third-party advisors to the company to collect and analyse data on a new market or sector.
 The aim is to study customers, competitors and market dynamics in order to identify opportunities, mitigate risks and make informed business decisions.

-Maximum support: 50%
+Maximum support: 50% of the eligible costs

 Annual ceiling: €10,000